abdullahsafi/home/README.md

 ## Sharing

-Project is open source, and was based on work by @hashirshoaeb that can be found [here](https://github.com/hashirshoaeb/home).
+Project is open source, and was based on the template created by @hashirshoaeb that can be found [here](https://github.com/hashirshoaeb/home).

 ## Prerequisites